 Work out your costs

 Unless you’re planning to pitch for large-scale commercial projects, you won’t have to invest too much in equipment to get started.
 A range of basic gardening tools is all you need and you can always hire heavier equipment as required.
 You can do the admin side from home initially but you’ll definitely need somewhere to store equipment safely.
-Your own shed or garage may be an option, if not, shop around for local storage facilities that offers 24-hour access.
+Your own shed or garage may be an option, if not, shop around for local storage facilities that offer 24-hour access.

 Insurance is another cost to consider and it’s important to have the right policies in place.
 You’ll need cover against theft, damage or loss of equipment, motor insurance for any vehicle used for the business and public liability insurance against injury to members of the public.
 As a professional gardener offering advice, you should also take out professional indemnity insurance and if or when you take on staff, you must have employer’s liability cover.
 Read our guide to company insurance here.